maxfierke/Lemu4-Hackintosh-Config/README.md

 Lemu4-Hackintosh-Config
 =======================

-DSDT and boot config needed for running OS X 10.8 on a System76 Lemur Ultra 4
+DSDT, SSDT, and boot config needed for running OS X 10.8 on a System76 Lemur Ultra 4

 **NOTE: Only applies to Lemu4's configured with the i7-3610QM**